andrii-yeremenko/news-aggregator/doc/specification.md

 registered parsers to extract article data from raw sources and aggregates them into a unified collection.
 Input arguments include the loaded news resources and optional filtering parameters such as sources, keywords, and date ranges.
 The output is a curated selection of news articles that meet the specified criteria.
-Also, it has a error handling mechanism, which allows to handle errors in a way that is convenient for the user.
+Also, it has an error handling mechanism, which allows you to handle errors in a way that is convenient for the user.

 ### Methods